MousaviLaleh/Module1_Challenge/README.md

 ### Analysis of Outcomes Based on Launch Date
 To help the Louise plan her campaign timeline, we need to take a closer look at how campaign length might be tied to its outcome.
 We should consider time, or more specifically, whether the length of a campaign makes a difference in determining its success.
 For example, is a shorter or longer campaign more effective?
 Is there a certain time of year when campaigns tend to be more successful?<br/>
 ![by_date.png](/resources/by_date.png)<br/>
 The chart shows the months that launched the most successful campaigns was May, June and July.
-However, May to October, all had roughly the same number of failed campaigns launched.<br/>
+Alyhough Feb, Apr, and Aug have the same range of oucomes, but in compare with others, they can provide quet well outcome.
+However, May to October, all had roughly the same number of failed campaigns launched.
+Overal  Feb to Aug is the best time to run her campaigns.<br/>
 ### Analysis of Outcomes Based on Goals
 Failed campaigns have much higher fundraising goals than successful Kickstarter campaigns.<br/>
 ![on_goals.png](/resources/on_goals.png)<br/>